garciajordy/NewYorkTimes-Project/README.md

    First project for Microverse HTML/CSS course
    I'ts a copy of a New York Times article
+   To open the form "Click" on any button or link

 ![alt text](images/screenshot.png "Screenshot of my project")
    ##  Autor: